autobrr/autobrr.com/docs/3rd-party-scripts.md

 ## arrbrr

-*Arrbrr is a way of mutilating your \*arrs and getting them to tell you their secrets.*
+_arrbrr is a way of mutilating your \*arrs and getting them to tell you their secrets._
 In other words, it imports your monitored movies and shows from your \*arrs to assigned filters in autobrr.

 Essentially, you setup the variables and run it on a crontab.
 It will then check to see if each item is monitored in the \*arrs, and if it is, it will be added to the filter for autobrr in a somewhat compliant way.